 11.1 Condition classes

-The Permit Scheme will use the national standardised conditions as updated and agreed in the Statutory Guidance for Highway Authority Permit Schemes – Permit Scheme Conditions March 2015.
+The Permit Scheme will use the national standardised conditions as updated and agreed in the Statutory Guidance for Highway Authority Permit Schemes – Permit Scheme Conditions March 2015 and its successors.
 In deciding which conditions should be applied the Permit Authority will consider the proposed activity’s potential to cause disruption.
 Where possible, conditions attached to a permit will provide flexibility for the promoter by requiring an outcome rather than stipulating the method by which the work must be carried out.

 11.2 Breaching of Conditions